nehars17/CS102_CardGame/README.md

 ### Gameplay:

+1. **Dealing:**
-1. Dealing: The dealer shuffles and deals 13 cards face to each player.
+The dealer shuffles and deals 13 cards to each player.

+2. **Starting the Play:**
-2. Starting the Play: The player with the 3 of diamonds begins the game by playing a valid card combination (detailed below), which must include the 3 of diamonds.
+The game begins with the player holding the 3 of Diamonds, who must include this card in their initial play with a valid card combination

-3. Playing a Round: Players take turns clockwise, trying to play a higher-valued combination than the one played before.
-Here are the playable combinations:
+3. **Playing a Round:**
+    - Play proceeds clockwise

-- Single Card: One card, higher than the previous single
+    - Plays must either play a higher-ranking card combination than the previous player or pass
-- Pair: Two cards of the same rank (e.g., two 10s)
-- Straight: Five consecutive cards of any suit (e.g., 3, 4, 5, 6, 7 of mixed suits)
-- Flush: Five cards of the same suit (e.g., all Diamonds).
- -Full House: Three cards of the same rank and a pair (e.g., three Jacks and two 5s).
+    - The number of cards played each round is dependent on the number of cards played by the previous player (either 1, 2, or 5 cards) and must be higher ranked than the previously played cards

+4. **Card Combinations:**
+    - **Single Card:** One card to be played.
+The single card play must outrank the previously played card.
+If cards are of the same rank, the suit determines the stronger card, following the suit order.

+    - **Pair:** This involves two cards of identical rank.
+Cards will be compared by their ranks first.
+When comparing pairs of the same rank, the higher suit in one of the cards makes the pair stronger.
+For example, a pair including a Spade is stronger than the same pair without a Spade.

+    - **Straight:** A sequence of five cards regardless of suit.
+They are first compared using their overall range If one Straight starts with a higher card than the other (e.g. 6-7-8-9-10 vs. 5-6-7-8-9), it is considered stronger because its range begins higher.
+If both Straights have the same range, then the highest card in each Straight is compared to determine the strong Straight.

+    - **Flush:** Five cards of the same suit, not necessarily in sequential order.
+The first criterion for comparing two Flushes is their suit, where a flush in a higher-ranking suit is automatically stronger than one in a lower-ranked suit.
+If two Flushes are of the same suit, their strength is then compared based on the highest card in each Flush.

+    - **Full House:** Combination of five cards consisting of a Three-of-a-Kind and a Pair.The primary factor for comparing is the rank of the Three-of-a-Kind.
+The Full House with the higher-ranking Three-of-a-Kind is considered stronger.

-- Quads (Four of a kind): Four cards of the same rank (e.g., four Queens).
+    - **Quads (Four of a kind):** Four cards of the same rank accompanied by any fifth card to be played.
+The strength of Quads is compared based on the rank of the four identical cards.

-- Straight Flush: Five consecutive cards of the same suit (e.g., 10, J, Q, K, A of Hearts).
+    - **Straight Flush:** Consists of five cards in sequential order, all of the same suit.
+The order of comparison is the same as comparing two Straights.If the range of the two straight flushes are the same, we compare the strength of the flushes.

+5. Passing:
-4. Passing: If a player cannot play a higher-valued combination, they can choose to "pass".
+If a player cannot play a higher-valued combination, they can choose to "pass".

-5. The "3 Pass" Rule:  If three consecutive players pass, the last player who played a valid combination gains control.
+6. The "3 Pass" Rule:
+If three consecutive players pass, the last player who played a valid combination gains control of the board.
 They can start a new round by playing any valid combination of their choice.

-6. Winning the Round: The first player to discard all their cards wins the round.
+7. Winning the Round:
+The first player to discard all their cards wins the round.

 ---